-A dry bulk carrier entering a port to unload agricultural products and loading other dry bulk goods before leaving the port would be registered as "inwards" and outwards".
+A dry bulk carrier entering a port to unload agricultural products and loading other dry bulk goods before leaving the port would be included in the statistics.

 A cruise ship entering a port to disembark or re-embark passengers on cruise passenger excursions should be included in the statistics.